NERC-CEH/cehmet/README.md

 As a project grows in size and collaboration, having the more rigid structure offered by a package format becomes increasingly valuable.
 Packages can automate installation of dependencies, perform checks that changes have not broken code, and provide a modular and highly tested framework for collecting together the three essential elements: data, code, and manuscript-quality documentation, in a powerful and feature-rich environment.

-Steps to create the template
+Steps to create the cehmet
 ----------------------------

-To use this template, I will usually clone this repo and just remove the `.git` record, starting off a new project accordingly.
-Here I document the steps used to set up this template from scratch, which permits a slightly more modular approach.
+To use this cehmet, I will usually clone this repo and just remove the `.git` record, starting off a new project accordingly.
+Here I document the steps used to set up this cehmet from scratch, which permits a slightly more modular approach.
 If this were fully automated it would be preferable to copying, but has not yet reached that stage.

-The template can be initialized with functions from devtools:
+The cehmet can be initialized with functions from devtools:

 ``` r
 devtools::install_github("hadley/devtools")